cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

     // is a proposer.
     rpc Fetch(FetchRequest) returns (FetchResponse);

-    // Reap takes a set of transaction keys and removes the corresponding
+    // Remove takes a set of transaction keys and removes the corresponding
     // transactions from the mempool.
     //
-    // This will only be called after the block is committed by consensus. rpc Reap(ReapRequest) returns (ReapResponse);
+    // This will only be called after the block is committed by consensus. rpc Remove(RemoveRequest) returns (RemoveResponse);

     // TxsAvailable streams notifications back to the client that new
     // transactions are available in the mempool.